crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

     }
 }
 ```

-> This code is produced by the compiler with optimizations turned on for versions <0.8.16.

 This is equivalent, because `type(uint256).max` is a 256-bit integer with all its bits set to `1`.
 Subtracting `b` from `type(uint256).max` can be viewed as inverting each bit in `b`.